Ukrainian author of Manafort op-ed says sought input to avoid errors

 “He (Kilimnik) sent it back to me with some comments and suggestions.
 Whether these were his comments and suggestions or Paul’s suggestions is not a question I can answer,” he said.

-Voloshyn said he was prepared to testify that he had no direct contact with Manafort in the run-up to the publication of the article, which praised Manafort’s work promoting European Union-Ukraine relations and said he lobbied for pro-Western values, not Russian interests.
+Voloshyn said he was prepared to testify that he had no direct contact with Manafort in the run-up to the publication of the article, which praised Manafort’s work promoting EU-Ukraine relations and said he lobbied for pro-Western values, not Russian interests.

 “In September or in the summer, when he started having problems, I sent him a letter of support.
 He did not respond,” Voloshyn said.